telerik/fiddler-everywhere-docs/traffic/configure-android.md

     1. Open a mobile browser on the Android device and type the http://ipv4.fiddler:8866 echo service address of Fiddler Everywhere.

-        >important The echo service address is accessible only when the [system capturing]({%slug capture-traffic-get-started%}#system-capturing) is turned on.

     1. Tap the option to download the certificate.
 Then save and install as follows:

         - Save and install the certificate (**Android 10 and below**):